Bart's World @ Chapman University

-As part of the fledgling Humanomics program at Chapman, Jan Osborn and I will co-teach an upper-division course during Interterm 2016.
+Jan Osborn and I co-taught an upper-division course during Interterm 2016.
 Crosslisted in Economics and English, the course is entitled, "Humanomics: Knowledge, Satire, and the Facts and Values of Economics."

 To be human is to know good and evil.
 To be human is not to be an angel but to have the liberty to decide.
 To be human is to be limited, to face trade-offs.
 This course dialogically explores John Milton’s epic Paradise Lost and Thomas Sowell’s Knowledge and Decisions to shape one of the most fundamental questions of economics outside the Garden of Eden—not what must be decided but who shall decide.
 How do we apply the knowledge of good and evil in a society of strangers?
 Do we praise or blame the individual free to choose?
 Or the results of an economic order incomprehensible to any one mind?
 "The world [is] all before [us], where to choose."